-For Non-RGB OSDVD Packager deployments, the system where Packager is installed should be preconfigured with the following partitions for optimal performance:
+For Non-Imagine Communications OSDVD Packager deployments, the system where Packager is installed should be pre-configured with the following partitions for optimal performance:

 - /opt/localmnt-A partition for local mounts.
 This partition should be at least 25 GB.
 If this partition does not exist, local mounts will be created using a virtual filesystem on the root mount.
-This filesystem consists of a single large file formatted and mounted as a filesystem. - /var-If multiple partitions are desired to isolate log files, they should be created for: /var/ripcode and /var/log/ripcode. - Note: The above partitions will automatically be created if you are using the RGB-configured OSDVD installation, however, you must ensure the disk size meets requirements.
+This filesystem consists of a single large file formatted and mounted as a filesystem. - /var-If multiple partitions are desired to isolate log files, they should be created for: /var/ripcode and /var/log/ripcode.

+Note: The above partitions will automatically be created if you are using the Imagine Communicationsconfigured OSDVD installation, however, you must ensure the disk size meets requirements.
 This installation is in the form of an ISO image which can be downloaded and burned to a DVD or mounted to a local drive.
-RGB Customer Support can provide you with the CentOS OSDVD ISO image upon request.
+Imagine Communications Customer Support can provide you with the CentOS OSDVD ISO image upon request.